 - Next, the candidate must create a new application by clicking on the link “Create Initial Entry Application”.

-- After completing the process of online application, application fee must be paid by the candidate in order to avoid further inconvenience.
+- After completing the process of the online application, the application fee must be paid by the candidate in order to avoid further inconvenience.

 - Now, he/she should check the status of the exam application by clicking on “Check Initial Entry Application Status” and checking the “Authorization to Test” (ATT) Letter on the website’s homepage by logging into it through the username and password.

-- However, if the link of “Not Submitted” appears besides “Application Payment”, it means that the candidate must pay the application fee before he/she receives the ATT Letter.
+- However, if the link of “Not Submitted” appears beside “Application Payment”, it means that the candidate must pay the application fee before he/she receives the ATT Letter.